🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 Shadow Work for Abandonment Wounds explores how early experiences can shape emotional patterns and relationships.

-Shadow work is not about fixing yourself.
+Shadow work is not about fixing yourself because you were never broken to begin with.
 It is about understanding yourself more deeply so all parts of you can belong.

 If you struggle with feeling “not enough,” Shadow Work Prompts for Self-Worth: 35 Deep Healing Questions offers a gentle way to begin exploring and rebuilding that relationship with yourself.